Background Image - Interior photo of Bridgewater Corporate Center.

 Corporate Governance Practices to Support a Growing Organization

-Bridgewater continues to build-out and enhance its corporate governance practices following the initial public offering in 2018 and strong growth trajectory over the past few years.
-By making incremental investments in our enterprise risk management program, preparing for our first say-on-pay proposal in 2024, and implementing board oversight of our ESG program, we are creating a scalable corporate governance framework to support our organization for years to come.
+Bridgewater continues to build-out and enhance its corporate governance practices following our initial public offering in 2018 and strong growth trajectory over the past few years.
+By making incremental investments in our enterprise risk management program, conducting our first Say-on-Pay vote in 2024, and formalizing our ESG program, we are creating a scalable corporate governance framework to support our organization for years to come.

 Board of Directors

-As of December 31, 2022, we had 10 directors on our Board, including eight independent directors.
-The Board provides oversight of our business and monitors the performance of our management teams through three standing committees: 1) Audit Committee, 2) Compensation Committee, and 3) Nominating and ESG Committee, all of which include only independent directors.
+As of December 31, 2024, we had 10 directors on our Board, including eight independent directors.
+The Board provides oversight of our business and monitors the performance of our management teams through the Board's Audit Committee, Compensation Committee, and Nominating and ESG Committee, all of which include only independent directors.

 More information on our Board of Directors and committees can be found here.